Table of Contents

 Customer and Sponsor Involvement

-- The design shall comply with all applicable federal, state, and local laws and regulations.
-The team's design project report should include references to, and compliance with all applicable federal, state, and local laws and regulations.
+- The design shall comply with all applicable international, federal, state, and local laws and regulations.
+The team's design project report should include references to, and compliance with all applicable international, federal, state, and local laws and regulations.

 - The design shall comply with all applicable RIT Policies and Procedures.
 The team's design project report should include references to, and compliance with all applicable RIT Policies and Procedures.